- Vendor Eligibility

 (f) Must not have committed any act or offense indicating a lack of integrity or honesty that seriously and directly affects the present responsibility of a vendor, including fraudulent, corrupt, collusive, coercive, or obstructive practices as defined above;

-(j) Must not have refused to cooperate with any Bank Group review, audit, or investigation, and/or;
+(j) Must not have refused to cooperate with any World Bank Group review, audit, or investigation, and/or;

-3.2 The Bank Group may also consider a vendor to be non-responsible if it, or its owners, officers or key personnel have been suspended, debarred, or otherwise identified as ineligible for contracting or employment by the Bank Group, or any Bank Group member government or other international organization.
+3.2 The World Bank Group may also consider a vendor to be non-responsible if it, or its owners, officers or key personnel have been suspended, debarred, or otherwise identified as ineligible for contracting or employment by the World Bank Group, or any World Bank Group member government or other international organization.

-3.3 Should it come to the attention of the Bank Group that a vendor may no longer be a responsible vendor with whom the Bank Group will conduct business, the Director of GSD may make a determination whether a vendor is responsible, conditionally responsible, or non-responsible.
+3.3 Should it come to the attention of the World Bank Group that a vendor may no longer be a responsible vendor with whom the World Bank Group will conduct business, the Vice President, Budget, Performance Review and Strategic Planning (BPS) may make a determination whether a vendor is responsible, conditionally responsible, or non-responsible.

 4. Suspension of Vendors Prior to Responsibility Determination

-4.1 The Director of GSD may suspend a vendor pending a final Responsibility Determination, whenever the Director determines that there is a reasonable likelihood that further investigation will lead to a finding of non-responsibility.
+4.1 The Vice President, Budget, Performance Review and Strategic Planning (BPS) may suspend a vendor pending a final Responsibility Determination, whenever the Director determines that there is a reasonable likelihood that further investigation will lead to a finding of non-responsibility.

-4.2 When a vendor and any specifically named affiliates are suspended, they shall be advised in writing by the Director of GSD:
+4.2 When a vendor and any specifically named affiliates are suspended, they shall be advised in writing by the Vice President, Budget, Performance Review and Strategic Planning (BPS):

 (a) that they have been suspended;